afroditeapp/afrodite-backend/crates/api_client/docs/AccountApi.md

 > Vec<models::AccessibleAccount> post_demo_mode_accessible_accounts(demo_mode_token)
 Get demo account's available accounts.

-Get demo account's available accounts.
 This path is using HTTP POST because there is JSON in the request body.

 ### Parameters